 Master’s students must earn at least two-thirds of the credits meeting program requirements at SRU.
 Collaborative programs will be identified such that residency can be met consistent with the collaborative agreement.

 DPT and Ed.D. residency requirements are determined at the program level.

 Second Master’s Degree

-In order to qualify for a second master’s degree, regardless of where the first master’s degree was earned, the graduate student must successfully complete a minimum of 15 credits at Slippery Rock University beyond the first master’s degree.
-The graduate student may apply no more than 12 credits from the first degree towards the requirements for the second degree and meet departmental requirements for the degree with respect to the required semester hours for the major in the department.
+In order to qualify for a second master’s degree, regardless of where the first master’s degree was earned the graduate student must successfully complete a minimum of 15 credits at Slippery Rock University beyond the first master’s degree.
+The graduate student may apply no more than 12 credits from the first degree towards the requirements for the second degree and meet departmental requirements for the degree with respect to the required semester hours of credit and courses for the major in that department.

 Final copies of a student’s dissertation must be submitted in photo-ready typed format, using a letter quality printer.
 Three bound copies of the dissertation are minimal: two for the library and one for the department.
 Custom frequently dictates two additional copies: one for the dissertation advisor and one for the student.
 The fees for binding and copying must be paid prior to or at the time an application for graduation is filed.
 Students should consult with their faculty adviser/graduate coordinator for official dissertation style guides.
 Approval code from the Institutional Review Board for the Protection of Human Subjects (IRB-PHS) is required before data collection involving human subjects may begin.
 Research protocol guidelines may be obtained from the chair of the IRB-PHS.